1899 (TV series): Casting

 On 16 December 2020, it was announced that Emily Beecham was cast in the lead role.
 On 2 May 2021, Aneurin Barnard, Andreas Pietschmann, Miguel Bernardeau, Maciej Musiał, Anton Lesser, Lucas Lynggaard Tønnesen, Rosalie Craig, Clara Rosager, Maria Erwolter, Yann Gael, Mathilde Ollivier, José Pimentão, Isabella Wei, Gabby Wong, Jonas Bloquet, Fflyn Edwards, and Alexandre Willaume were added to the cast, with each character speaking in the actor's native language.

 Filming

 Pre-production for the series officially commenced on 24 November 2020, with a week-long lens test shoot taking place.
 The series was initially scheduled to begin principal photography on 1 February 2021, but was later pushed back by 3 months.
-Filming officially began on 3 May 2021 at Studio Babelsberg in Potsdam, the only designated UNESCO Creative City of Film in Germany.
+Filming officially began on 3 May 2021, at Studio Babelsberg in Potsdam, the only designated UNESCO Creative City of Film in Germany.

 The series was shot in a new virtual production stage called Volume, operated by bo Odar and Friese's sister company Dark Bay, at Studio Babelsberg.
-Filming also took place in London, United Kingdom.
+Filming also took place in London, England.
 Creative studio Framestore provided visual effects for the series.
 Filming wrapped in November 2021 with Baran bo Odar posting on Instagram.